Crooked Front Teeth – Problems And Their Solutions

-Pull the tooth
+Removing the tooth

 This is often the case with lower teeth.
-In the lower teeth it even regularly happens that after pulling the crooked tooth, the gap between the neighboring teeth closes automatically in a few weeks.
+In the lower teeth it even regularly happens that after removing the crooked tooth, the gap between the neighboring teeth closes automatically in a few weeks.
 Your dentist will determine in advance whether this will not affect the position of your upper teeth.
 All teeth and molars in the upper and lower jaw exert influence on each other.
-Of course, it is not the intention that after a while an upper tooth becomes crooked because you have pulled a crooked lower tooth!
+Of course, it is not the intention that after a while an upper tooth becomes crooked because you have removed a crooked lower tooth!
 However, whether this will happen can already be properly estimated before treatment.

-If, after pulling the crooked tooth, a gap still exists, it can be filled by making both neighboring elements a little wider.
+If, after removing the crooked tooth, a gap still exists, it can be filled by making both neighboring elements a little wider.
 This can be with composite or by means of a porcelain facing.
-Pulling a tooth that is very out of line is usually done quickly.
+Removing a tooth that is very out of line is usually done quickly.
 The tooth has less grip in the bone, because it is in a different place.
 In general, you will experience few additional objections, often not even a painkiller is needed.
 Your dentist will of course anesthetize you, the anesthetic works for three to four hours.
 Once the anesthesia has been worked out, the wound will still feel a little bit fair, but this too will disappear quickly.
 Wounds in the mouth heal very quickly unless you smoke.
 Smoking slows wound healing.
 So do not smoke in any case during the wound healing period.
 Sometimes the wound is sutured, usually a soluble suture is used for this, which disappears automatically after about a week.
 If a follow-up treatment has been agreed, for example to make the neighboring elements wider, it can already take place after a few days.

-Pull and place an etching bridge
+Removing and placing an etching bridge

-Pull and placing an etching bridge requires a somewhat more extensive treatment.
-This is because the tooth that is tilted is pulled and it has already been estimated in advance that the gap that remains between the neighboring elements will not close automatically.
+Removing and placing an etching bridge requires a somewhat more extensive treatment.
+This is because the tooth that is tilted is removed and it has already been estimated in advance that the gap that remains between the neighboring elements will not close automatically.
 Making an etching bridge is a good option if the space that remains after drawing has approximately the width of one tooth and the neighboring elements are more or less intact.
 An etching bridge is a porcelain counterfeit tooth (dummy) that is glued to the rear of the neighboring teeth by means of two wings.
 It is a nice restoration to replace a missing element and a restoration that also does little damage to the rest of your teeth.
 For securing to the neighboring elements, these sometimes need to be ground slightly at the rear, but this is minimal.
-Fixing is done with a special "tooth glue", a material that attaches to enamel and to porcelain and metal.
+Fixing is done with a special “tooth glue”, a material that attaches to enamel and to porcelain and metal.

-Pull and place a bridge
+Removing and placing a dental bridge

-Pulling and placing a bridge is an extensive treatment, whereby a lot of tooth material has to be sacrificed from the neighboring elements.
+Removing and placing a bridge is an extensive treatment, whereby a lot of tooth material has to be sacrificed from the neighboring elements.
 This treatment is therefore only advisable if the neighboring elements of the crooked tooth are in poor condition and actually already had to be crowned.
 Because that happens with the placing of a bridge, the two neighboring elements are provided with a crown and a fake tooth (dummy) is fixed in between.
 A three-part bridge in this case is needed to complete one missing element.
 A bridge is a restoration of porcelain, or porcelain on a metal surface, to replace a missing element.

 A three-part bridge consists of two crowns and a dummy.
 The dummy replaces your missing tooth or molar, the crowns provide a hold for the dummy on the pillars.
 The pillars are the teeth or molars that are on either side of the hole, they are ground into a stump that the crown fits over.

-The tooth that is tilted is pulled and it has already been estimated in advance that the gap that remains between the neighboring elements will not close automatically.
+The tooth that is tilted is removed and it has already been estimated in advance that the gap that remains between the neighboring elements will not close automatically.
 If the neighboring element or the other elements are not exactly as you want, then a follow-up treatment with a brace is a good option.
 A removable bracket is rarely possible.
 With this, only a few position changes can be achieved.
 It is therefore probably a fixed bracket, also known as a locking bracket.
 You cannot get it out of your mouth and you have to count on one or two years of treatment time.
 It may seem like a long time, but in practice it appears that most clients find it difficult.